talpor/password-scale/README.md

 ## Commands

-- `/pass` or `/pass list` list the available passwords in this channel.
+- `/pass` or `/pass list` list the available passwords in the channel.
 - `/pass <secret>` or `/pass show <secret>` retrieve a one time use link with the secret content, this link expires in 15 minutes.
 - `/pass insert <secret>` retrieve a link with an editor to create a secret, this link expires in 15 minutes.
 - `/pass remove <secret>` make unreachable the secret, to complete deletion in necessary doing it manually from the s3 password storage.
 - `/pass register <password_server_url>` this is the command used for the initial setup, it is only necessary to execute it once.

 ## How it work?